MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-record-purchases.md

 ﻿---
-title: 'How to: Record Purchases| Microsoft Docs'
+title: Create a Purchase Invoice and Record Purchases | Microsoft Docs
-description: Describes how to purchase items of type Inventory or Service by creating and posting purchase invoices or orders.
+description: Describes how to purchase inventory and service items by creating and posting purchase invoices or orders.
 documentationcenter: ''
 author: SorenGP